anishrana2001/Kubernetes/26. Configure Memory and CPU Quotas for a Namespace/Lab.md

 kubectl -n ns-quota1 get resourcequota mem-cpu-demo -o jsonpath='{ .status.used }' | jq .
 ```

-## If we again creae a POD with excede value, it should give the error message.
+## If we again create a POD with exceed resources then it should generate an error message.
 Let's try.
 ```
 cat <<EOF | kubectl create -f -
 apiVersion: v1